derick-pan/cse13s/asgn5/README.md

 To decode, we multiply the code by a DIFFERENT generator matrix.
 This generator matrix is the transposed matrix of the one used to encode a message.
 We multiply the code by the Transposed matrix to get a 4 bit matrix.
 If the matrix is 0000, then there are no errors, and if it's different we use the lookup table detailed in the DESIGN and the hamming.c to see if it's a correctable error or a non-correctable error.
+We have the option to inject error into the decoder, to see how much noise can be injected and how much is decodeable.

 -----------------------------------------------------